Advanced Surgery

 The holes allow us to insert:

-* Instruments to grasp the ovary
+* Instruments – to grasp the ovary

 How do I care for my dog after the procedure?

 She will go home the same day and will need to take it easy for a few days.
 Most bitches will be fine to resume normal leash walks after 3 days.
-There will be some painkilling medication to take initially and we’ll do a routine recheck after 7 days.
+There will be some pain-killing medication to take initially, and we’ll do a routine recheck after 7 days.

 Cruciate & Knee Surgery

-One of the operations we perform is called an MMP (Modified Maquet Procedure) which is a technique which advances the position of part of the tibia.
+One of the operations we perform is called an MMP (Modified Maquet Procedure), which is a technique which advances the position of part of the tibia.
 This gives the effect of modifying the forces on the knee joint to neutralise the instability caused by the ligament rupture.

 TTA is the abbreviation for Tibial Tuberosity Advancement.
-This a surgical procedure used to treat cranial (or anterior) cruciate ligament rupture in the knee joints (stifle) of dogs.
+This is a surgical procedure used to treat cranial (or anterior) cruciate ligament rupture in the knee joints (stifle) of dogs.
 It involves cutting the top of the shin bone (the tibia), moving it forward and stabilising it in its new position.
 Tibial Tuberosity Advancement surgery is a major procedure with possible complications.
 As a result, it is only performed in dogs where the benefits of surgery outweigh the possible risks, and where alternative methods of treatment are less successful.

 We also perform a technique using a lateral stabilising suture to ensure that the joint is held in place as tightly as possible to stabilise it.
 This is the most common surgery performed for dog anterior cruciate ligament rupture.